Easter in Costa Rica – What to Expect in 2023

 The week leading up to Easter Sunday is called Semana Santa (Holy Week) in Spanish.
 You’ll hear people all through the country talking about their plans for Semana Santa in the weeks leading up to this Holy Week.

 It is not unusual to see the beaches absolutely filled with large family groups.
 People even bring tents and set up their temporary homes for the week.
-It is a unique thing to experience and can be a fun time to be in Costa Rica, but just remember that this time also means TONS of people traveling.
+It is a unique thing to experience and can be a fun time to be in the country, but just remember that this time also means TONS of people traveling.

 It kind of creates the perfect storm because this is also a popular time for tourists to plan their vacations.
-So, just expect a bit of craziness.
+So, just expect a bit of craziness during Holy Week in Costa Rica.

 I guess I shouldn’t really say you should avoid certain areas, but you should at least be aware that visiting certain areas will bring with them a different experience than visiting during the rest of the year.